onestardao/WFGY/ProblemMap/Twin_Atlas/implementation-plan.md

 This is the recommended build order.

-## Phase 1 · Public layer stabilization ✅
+## Phase 1 · Public stack stabilization ✅
 Goal:
 finish the readable public layer and make the engine easy to understand.

 Main assets:
 - identity docs
+- onboarding pages
-- FAQ
+- boundary pages
-- roadmap
+- Bridge pages
-- release notes
+- runtime pages
-- navigation
+- evidence pages
-- folder entry pages
+- demo and figure entry pages

 Status:
 already strong and mostly in place